Crossover distributions at the edge of the rarefaction fan: KPZ equation limit of WASEP

 \section{KPZ equation limit of WASEP}

-\begin{proof}[Proof of Theorem \ref{BG_thm}] First let us describe in simple terms the dynamics in $T$ of $Z_\e(T,X)$ defined in (\ref{scaledhgt}).
+\mbox{} \begin{pf*}{Proof of Theorem \ref{BG_thm}} First let us describe in simple terms the dynamics in $T$ of $Z_\e (T,X)$ defined in (\ref{scaledhgt}).
 To ease the presentation, we will now drop all subscripts $\e$.
-There is a deterministic part and random jumps.
+There is a deterministic part, and there are random jumps.
 The jumps are at rates

 to $e^{-2\lambda}Z$ and